ArdentDiscord/Ardent-2018/README.md

  Next, click on the 3 menu bars on the top left and go to `APIs & Services`.
 Click on `Enable APIs and Services` and search for the `Google Sheets API`.
  Click `Enable`, then click on `Credentials` on the **left** side of the screen.
  On the dropdown menu, select to create an `API Key`.
 Copy the created key and put it as the value of the `google` key.
+ 6. replace the `error_channel` value with the Discord text channel id you want to send error messages to

 Cool, you're done with the setup!
 Ardent takes care of setting up the database on first run, which is stored in a docker volume named `rethinkdb` by default (you can change this!).

 ### Running the bot